dssg/match.edu/README.md

 ### Simulating data
 **NOTE: Due to the sensitive nature of student-level data, we're unable to share it with the public.**

-We have, however, written scripts in the `simulate` director to simulated data you can use to run our models.
+We have, however, written scripts in the `simulate` directory to simulate data you can use to train our models.

 ### Data Processing
 **NOTE: We're also unable to share the scripts that clean the private student-level data we received from Mesa.**

-For the sake of transparency, here are the key data processing challenges we faced:
+For the sake of transparency, thought, here's a run-down of the key data processing challenges we faced:

 * Transfer students.
 Students who transfer high schools create lots of anomalies in the data.
 * Missing records.
 Some students have no college records, that is, no records in the NSC data.
 We often can't distinguish them from students who did not attend college.